-The vCenter Single Sign-On Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.
+The vCenter Server Security Token Service (STS) is a Web service that issues, validates, and renews security tokens.

 As a token issuer, the Security Token Service (STS) uses a private key to sign the tokens and publishes the public certificates for services to verify the token signature. vCenter Server manages the STS signing certificates and stores them in the VMware Directory Service (vmdir).
 Tokens can have a significant lifetime, and historically might have been signed by any one of multiple keys.

 STS authenticates the user based on the primary credentials, and constructs a SAML token that contains user attributes.